tyeriomenko/ty-github-project-1/Lesson-4/README.md

 # ty-github-project-1

-Hello!
-This is test project from TY.
-Enjoy!
-Enjoy2! enjoy3 enjoy4!
+This is my Homework for Lesson 4.

+Here I operated with loops, objects and arrays.